 Trading stock options attracts a lot of investors interested in fast-moving results.
 While the options market has gotten a reputation as a high-risk and volatile marketplace, it is also important to note that this type of investing also offers both an income generation opportunity and a protective way to hedge losses in a declining market.
 Many investors choose option investments since they can get involved for a fraction of the cost of buying the actual stocks.
 This allows investors a way to leverage stocks for big gains in many cases.

 A stock option is defined as an agreement that gives an investor the right to buy or sell shares at a specific price prior to the expiration date.
 This type of contract is called an option agreement since the investor purchases the right to buy or sell the stock at the agreed upon terms, but is not obligated to go through with the transaction.
 One of the advantages of trading stock options is that a savvy buyer can make money in any market.
-Whether a stock price is going up, down or moving sideways, an astute trader knows how earn profits when trading options.
+Whether a stock price is going up, down or moving sideways, an astute trader knows how to earn profits when when one is trading options.
 More here: http://www.incomeforums.com

 1. Establish a trading account.